LSBUSGP/NewInputSystem/README.md

 ## Direct gamepad input

-In addition to directly reading the keyboard, we can directly read a connect gamepad (or any other input device.)
+In addition to directly reading the keyboard, we can directly read a connected gamepad (or any other input device.)

 Remove the hover script from the sphere and make a new script `MoveDirectGamepadInput.cs`: